StefanoZiinoC/StefanoZiinoC/README.md

 # Hi there, I'm Stefano Ziino Colanino - aka Tefa 👋

 - Currently I work as a fullstack developer from CDE.
-- We work with angular, nodejs, mongoDb and mysql.
+- Work with angular, nodejs, mongoDb and mysql.
 - Developing a web application to automate the selection of employees.
 - I'm an active person and eager to learn.

 ## I'm a young Dev with interest in the cloud and security!!

 - 🔭 Look at my repositories, the most interesting things are not public.👀
-- 🔄 I’m currently learning DevOps 🤣
+- 🔄 Studying to become a DevOps engineer
-- 🥅 2023 Goals: render the Solution Architect of AWS
+- 🥅 2023 Goals: pass the Solutions Architect certification exam.
-- ⚡ Fun fact: I love cats and make trekking
+- ⚡ Fun fact: I love cats and trekking

 ### Connect with me: